WD3: Taming the Estimation Bias in Deep Reinforcement Learning: Diagnosing Underestimation Phenomenon

 We conduct experiments to verify whether the underestimation occurs in practice or not.
-We utilize Ant-v0 of the pyBullet suite \cite{PyBullet_env} on OpenAI gym environments to verify that overestimation occurs in DDPG and TD3 does underestimate the action-value.
-More details of the experiments are discussed in section \uppercase\expandafter{\romannumeral5}.
-In Fig. \ref{Estimatation issue}, we graph the average value estimate where every data point is based on 50 trajectories and compare it to an estimation of the true value.
+We utilize Ant-v0 of the PyBullet suite \cite{bullet3} on OpenAI gym environments to verify that overestimation occurs in DDPG and TD3 does underestimate the action value.
+More details of the experiments are discussed in \cref{sec: implementation details}.
+In \cref{Estimatation issue}, we graph the average value estimate where every data point is estimated based on 50 trajectories and compare it to the true value.
 At the beginning of the DDPG algorithm learning process, the Q-function is greatly overestimated, and then the Q-function slowly declines.
-Together with Fig. \ref{performance experiments}, we find that the overestimation of the Q-function does make the DDPG algorithm unable to learn skills.
-With the decrease of overestimation, the performance of DDPG is increasing gradually.
+Together with \cref{performance experiments}, we find that the overestimation of the Q-function does make the DDPG algorithm unable to learn the optimal policy.
+With the decrease of overestimation, the performance of DDPG increases gradually.
 Due to the instability of the reinforcement learning environment, the TD3 algorithm also presents the problem of greatly overestimating the initial learning process, which is then controlled by the min operator.
-In the later learning stage, the learning curve of value function becomes stable, and the Q-function is underestimated and maintains for a long time.
-We unify these two opposites and propose the Weighted Delayed Deep Deterministic Policy Gradient algorithm (WD3).
-By weighted averaging target critic, WD3 enables the Q-function to reach a balance between overestimation and underestimation, which makes the learning process of value function estimation more stable and accurate.
+In the later learning stage, the learning curve of the value function becomes stable, and the Q-function is underestimated and maintained for a long time.
+The experimental results verify the existence of overestimation and underestimation.
+We unify these two opposites and propose the WD3 algorithm.
+By weighted averaging target critic, WD3 enables the Q-function to reach a balance between overestimation and underestimation, which makes the learning process of value function estimation more stable and accurate, leading to a better policy.